 Skender runs about 100 projects a year that can span anywhere from 10 to 30 weeks or more.
 The company was tracking approximately 120 employees with a specially designed Excel spreadsheet.

-Although it provided Skender useful information, it was neither intuitive nor user friendly.
+Although it provided Skender useful information, it was neither intuitive nor user-friendly.
 In addition, Bukowski notes navigation and getting information was daunting.

 As for a new solution, “We needed a resource management tool that could project resource needs, assign people, and see where the gaps are,” says Bukowski.
 After a search, Skender settled on Bridgit Bench for its workforce management tool.

-Not only does Bridgit help Skender with resource management, it also helps with hiring projections.
+Not only does Bridgit help Skender with construction resource management, it also helps with hiring projections.
 “We can see that six months down the road we need X, and we don’t have enough staff,” says Bukowski, “then human resources can seek out these employees.”
 This ensures a continuity of services allowing Skender to provide excellent customer service while not overwhelming their staff.

 Another draw to the new resource management tool was that it’s easy to grasp and use – even for those who are less comfortable with technology.
 “Bridgit Bench just seems to make sense – it’s intuitive,” says Bukowski.
 Upon adopting the management tool, Skender offered training sessions to the staff, but many employees had it figured out well before the sessions.